Key Takeaways

 How to Avoid

-- Check for 'coperto' (cover charge) on the menu before sitting
+- Check for 'coperto' (cover charge) on the menu before sitting.

-- Explicitly refuse bread and starters if you didn't order them
+- Explicitly refuse bread and starters if you didn't order them.

-- Walk one or two streets away from major sights for better-priced, less scammy restaurants
+- Walk one or two streets away from major sights for better-priced, less scammy restaurants.

-You're having a romantic dinner on a terrace when a vendor hands your companion a rose saying it's a free gift.
-The moment it's accepted, they demand €10-15 and hover uncomfortably until paid.
-The same happens at scenic viewpoints — vendors shove trinkets into your hands then claim you now owe them money.
+The mechanic: you're having a romantic dinner on a terrace or watching sunset at Piazzale Michelangelo when a vendor approaches and hands your companion a rose, saying it's a free gift "for la signora."
+The moment it's accepted, they demand €10–€15 cash and hover uncomfortably until paid.
+The same pattern runs with trinkets — wooden bracelets, "lucky" coins, scarf samples — shoved into your hand at scenic viewpoints with the claim that you now owe payment.
+Variants include selfie-stick vendors offering a "free try," then demanding €20 once your photo is on their phone.

 Red Flags